 The Macy’s Thanksgiving Day Parade is always the best way to start the day and, for dinner, you can’t go wrong with a Thanksgiving dinner cruise NYC-style.

-My awesome Thanksgiving dinner cruise NYC experience was all thanks to Hornblower—the fabulous yacht company the provides all kinds of cruises for all kinds of events.
+My awesome Thanksgiving dinner cruise NYC experience was all thanks to City Experiences—the fabulous yacht company the provides all kinds of cruises for all kinds of events.
 Like:

 - Weddings